intershop/helm-charts/charts/iom/docs/PersistentStorageExamplesReusePV.rst

   NAME                                      CAPACITY  ACCESS MODES  RECLAIM POLICY  STATUS  CLAIM                  STORAGECLASS  REASON  AGE pvc-873db395-c6c3-4cc5-9ba0-0b56f0f37329  1Gi       RWX           Retain          Bound   test-storage/test-iom  azurefile             79m

-When listing the *pv*, it can be seen, that the *reclaim-policy* has changed to *Retain*.
-Now the *pvc* can be deleted safely without to fear the automatic deletion of the *pv*.
+When listing the *pv*, it can be seen that the *reclaim-policy* has changed to *Retain*.
+Now the *pvc* can be deleted safely without fearing the automatic deletion of the *pv*.

 .. code-block:: shell